13kali/Kalinet/tools/README.md

 # Tools

-This folder contains tools to communicate to Collapse OS machines from a modern environment or to manipulate a blkfs.
+This folder contains tools to communicate to kalinet OS machines from a modern environment or to manipulate a blkfs.

 Communication tools all take a device path as a first argument.
 That device is